realTristan/bettercache/README.md

 Lightning Fast Caching System for Go.

 # About
 - Better Cache is an ultra fast caching system that uses an array of bytes for storing data instead of the very common map caching system.
-Because the data is stored in an array of bytes instead of a map, it allows the user to achieve lightning fast full text search speeds. (within microseconds to milliseconds)
+Because the data is stored in an array of bytes instead of a map, it enables lightning fast full text searches. (within microseconds to milliseconds)
-- Better Cache also only uses native golang modules which makes it fast, lightweight and easy to use.
+- Better Cache also uses solely native golang modules which makes it fast, lightweight and secure.

 # Benchmarks